streetsforall/plaza/README.md

 ## Welcome to the SFA Plaza

-this is a landing page and backend we can use for tools and projects that don't require their own URLs
+this is a landing page and backend we can use for hosting tools and projects that don't require their own URLs

+Pushing to the **main** branch deploys straight to: https://plaza.streetsforall.org

+---

+### to preview locally run:

+`npm start`
+*this starts the node js server*

+`cd frontend npm start`
+*this starts the react app*

+---
-File structure looks like:
+projects structure looks like:
-* Backend (node express app)
-* * Frontend (react)
+> BACKEND:
+> node express app with api endpoints
+> > frontend: react app with pages/tools